CO-INSURANCE

 • 📋 Disclosure Obligations: Insurers must disclose co-insurance requirements and implications to policyholders in a clear, transparent manner to facilitate informed decision-making.

-See also TRAVEL INSURANCE
+See also HISTORY OF GENERAL INSURANCE

 KEYWORDS: Co-insurance, Risk Sharing, Claims Payments, Policyholders, Underinsurance, Financial Responsibility, Regulatory Compliance, Mitigation Strategies, Regulatory Oversight.